jaredly/jerd/docs/Roadmap.md

+# Generating some go here, it's pretty fun.

+We have euler-spiral-calc working just fine, which is super cool.
+We just need a way to hand it off to a thing that draws stuff, right?

 We need a new plan for time limits.
 If I'm doing something computationally intensive, ooooh am I going to bring my go compilation target back online so I can run eulers-spirals as a server? hmmmmmmmm.
 Then I could get really high fidelity dealios. yeah that would be super fun.
 I mean I think I could?